mina126/project_API/README.md

 - ![](images/FindMonthOverMonth.png)
 - [Code](codes/FindMonthOverMonth.sql)

-## 5.4 identifies the month with the highest sales for each product category
+## 5.4 which sub category had highest growth by profit in 2023 compare to 2022

 ```
 WITH cte AS (